itead/ITEADLIB_Arduino_Nextion/readme.md

   - dbSerial: Debug Serial, needed by beginners for debug your nextion applications or sketches.
 If your complete your work, it will be a wise choice to disable Debug Serial.
-  - nexSerial: Nextion Serial, the bridge of Nextion and your MCU.
+  - nexSerial: Nextion Serial, the bridge of Nextion and your mainboard.

 **Note:** the default configuration is for MEGA2560.